shukriadams/docker-perforce/README.md

             ports:
             - "1666:1666"

 This creates a server with default options.
-Connect to your server with P4 admin, create depots, streams and up to five users, then connect with your Perforce client of choice.
-Note the two volume mounts above.
-To wipe and recreate your server, stop the container, delete the two directories created by your container, then restart the container.
+Connect to your server with P4 admin, create depots, streams and users, then connect with your Perforce client of choice.
+Note the two volume mounts, at a minimum, files in 'core' and 'depots' must persist outside your container.

 ## Advance setup

-Refer to setup.md for detailed documentation.
+Refer to [setup.md](./SETUP.md) for detailed documentation.

 ## Volume mapping